How to Attract and Hire Diverse Talent in Tech

 We've gathered tips from these speakers, Timmy participants, industry leaders and our Executive VP of HR, Amy Ackroyd, on how to get started.

-Keep reading to learn how to attract and hire diverse candidates into your talent pipeline, just in time for Global Diversity Awareness Month.
+Keep reading to learn how to attract and hire diverse candidates into your talent pipeline.

 Evaluate Your Current Hiring Process